kevdsteele/liri-app/README.md

 ### liri-app Organization
 #### Functions
-1. liriBot is the primary function that processes the search type and search term processed via argv values and calls one of 3 functions using a switch statement.
+1. liriBot is the primary function that processes the search type and search term via argv values and calls one of 3 functions using a switch statement.

 2. spotifySearch uses node-spotify-api to search Spotify